 To obtain transportation permits please call Oregon Department of Transportation Motor Carrier at 503-378-6699 between the hours of 4:30 a.m. and midnight Pacific Time.
 Website

-If you live outside of city limits, in Malheur County, a burn permit is required for, but not limited to, agriculture and construction waste.
+If you live in a Malheur County Rural Fire district, outside city limits, a burn permit is required for burns including burn barrels, agriculture and construction burns.
 Use of a burn barrel, covered by a mesh screen, requires a burn permit.
 There is no fee, but application must be made in person with your fire district.

 Lytle Boulevard Landfill hours are listed below.
 The hours are the same all year except holiday closures.